virtuozzo/cloudscripting-docs/docs/reference/events.md

 The event will be performed before cloning node in the environment.
 The process of cloning nodes presupposes that new nodes are cloned from the existing ones.

-The *onBeforeCloneNodes* event is aplicable only for the next node groups (excluding Docker-based nodes):
+The *onBeforeCloneNodes* event is applicable only for the next node groups (excluding Docker-based nodes):
 - *compute*
 - *balancer*
 - *VDS*